Yeerongpilly railway station

-Yeerongpilly railway station is located on the Beenleigh line in Queensland, Australia.
-It serves the Brisbane suburb of Yeerongpilly.
-Immediately south-west of the station, the Corinda line branches off.
+Yeerongpilly is a railway station operated by Queensland Rail on the Beenleigh line.
+It opened in 1884 and serves the Brisbane suburb of Yeerongpilly.
+It is a ground level station, featuring one island platform with two faces.

-To the west of the station lies the NSW North Coast dual gauge line primarily used by Gold Coast, NSW TrainLink XPT and freight services.

 History

 Yeerongpilly station opened in 1884 as Logan Junction with the opening of the railway to Loganlea.
 It was renamed South Coast Junction in 1885 and again to Yeerongpilly in 1893.

 It was the junction station for the Corinda line until passenger services ceased on the line in June 2011 and were replaced by Transport for Brisbane's route 104.